Financial-Times/o-brand/README.md

 ### Output Styles Only If A Brand Supports A Variant

 Not all brands will share variants.
 Define support in the `settings` map as demonstrated above.
-Explicit settings enables the creation of variants which do not need variable configuration -- e.g. the `extra` variant in these examples.
 To output styles only if the current brand supports the variant use `oBrandConfigureFor`.

 ```scss
 @include oBrandConfigureFor('o-example', 'b2b') {